 C. Early retirement 403

-D. Phased Employment 403
+D. Phased Employment

 E. Post-Retirement Health Benefits 403

 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

-A. The Office of the President 501
+A. The Office of the President

 B. President's Cabinet 501

 II.
-THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND 5 01
+THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER 501

-TREASURER

 III.
-THE VICE PRESIDENT FOR ADVANCEMENT 502
+THE VICE PRESIDENT FOR ADVANCEMENT

 IV.
-THE VICE PRESIDENT FOR ACADEMIC AFFAIRS 502
+THE VICE PRESIDENT FOR ACADEMIC AFFAIRS

-A. The Office of the Vice President of Academic Affairs 502
+A. The Office of the Vice President of Academic Affairs

-B. Academic Staff 502
+B. Academic Staff

 V. THE DEAN OF THE FACULTY 503

 VI.
 THE DEAN OF SPECIAL PROGRAMS 503

 VII.
-THE DEAN OF STUDENT AFFAIRS 504
+THE DEAN OF STUDENT AFFAIRS

 VIII.
-THE DEAN OF ADMISSIONS AND FINANCIAL AID 504
+THE DEAN OF ADMISSIONS AND FINANCIAL AID

 IX.
-REVIEW OF SENIOR ADMINISTRATIVE OFFICERS 505
+REVIEW OF SENIOR ADMINISTRATIVE OFFICERS

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND AN
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND A

 HARASSMENT: POLICIES AND PROCEDURES

-I. INTRODUCTION
+I. INTRODUCTION 601

 II.
-ACADEMIC FREEDOMError!
-Bookmark not defined.
+ACADEMIC FREEDOM 601

 III.
-SUMMARY STATEMENTS OF POLICY
+SUMMARY STATEMENTS OF POLICY 602

 A. Policy on Equal Employment Opportunity

 B. Policy on Diversity

-C. Policies on Accessibility and Accommodations
+C. Policies on Accessibility and Accommodations 603

 D. Policy on Anti-Harassment 603

 E. Policy on Retaliation

 F. Policy on Consensual Sexual Relationships Involving Students

-Policy on Consensual Sexual Relationships with Current Students Policy on Consensual Sexual Relationships with Students When There Is No Formal August 2.
-604

-over the Student
+1. Policy on Consensual Sexual Relationships with Current Students

+Policy on Consensual Sexual Relationships with Students When There Is No Formal A over the Student -

 IV.
 REVIEW AND LIABILITY 604

 A. Policy Review

 B. Employees' Liability for Violations of these Policies

-V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AN
+V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY A

-DIVERSITY

 A. Scope

+1. Educational Environment

-Educational Environment Employment Environment
+2. Employment Environment

 B. Administration: Roles and Responsibilities

 VI.
 ANTI-HARASSMENT POLICY

-A. Harassment Defined
+VI.
+ANTI-HARASSMENT POLICY A. Harassment Defined B. Sexual Harassment Defined 607

-A. Harassiich Deinich 607